gaopinghuang0/my-developer-notes/README.md

 6. [Interviews](./docs/Interviews/README.md)

 ## Validate relative links in Markdown
-Since this repo has many markdown files, it is easy to leave a wrong relative link after I rename or reorganize another file.
-So remember to run the following command to validate the links whenever renaming a file.
+Since this repo has many markdown files, it is difficult to keep relative links consistent after renaming or reorganizing another file.
+So remember to run the following command to validate the links whenever a file is renamed or moved.
 ```sh
 # Install globally for once
 $ npm install --global remark-cli remark-validate-links